Class of 2016

-Amelia Bayroff, Undecided, Development of children who play youth sports versus those who do not, particularly in the areas of success in school, developing positive relationships with peers and authority figures, and crime and poverty rates.
+Amelia Bayroff, Public Health, Development of children who play youth sports versus those who do not, particularly in the areas of success in school, developing positive relationships with peers and authority figures, and crime and poverty rates.

 Erin Brock, Public Health and Latin American Studies, Nutrition and obesity in Central America and the Latino immigrant population.

 Margaret (Meg) Harlan, Undecided, Environmental Science and the impact of different world cultures on natural surroundings.